Last updated: May 14, 2026

 Animal vs. Synthetic Glue: Quick Comparison

 For 99% of applications, synthetic adhesives perform better and cost less.
-Hide glue survives only where reversibility matters more than convenience.
+Hide glue survives only in niche applications where reversibility matters more than convenience.

-Frequently Asked Questions About Using Horses to Make Glue
+Frequently Asked Questions: Are Horses Used to Make Glue

 Is Elmer’s glue made from horses?